 The birth control pill, the birth control patch, the birth control ring: they all contain the hormones estrogen and progesterone.
 These are steroid hormones that can cause side effects.
 Some not so great.
 But some actually very good!

 The Bad Side Effects: increased risk of blood clots if you are already at risk

 - You have a family history of blood clotting disorder,

 - You are 35 and over AND a smoker.

 If you don’t tick any of the boxes above, then the risk of a blood clot is very small.
-But if this is a worry, we explained more about birth control and blood clots in a dedicated article.
+But if this side effect is a worry, we explained more about birth control and blood clots in a dedicated article.

 Most side effects will improve, and even often go away, after 2-3 months on the medication.
 This is the time your body needs to adjust to it.
 The most common negative side effects are:

 - Nausea: when it happens, taking the medication right before you go to bed or taking it with your LARGEST meal of the day will decrease nauseous feelings.